Timbermorph/PureMICL/README.md

 > ⚠️ Only one mode can be used at a time.
 > ⚠️ Before running, **make sure to manually set the following variables inside `run_main.sh`**:
+> We include a custom **modeling_qwen2_vl.py** in the project root.
+If you want to use its custom model definition instead of the default provided by transformers

 ```bash
 MODEL_PATH=/absolute/path/to/your/base_model